Uralstech/UGemini/Documentation~/README.md

 #### Prompting with File API

 A sample scene with a system to create, delete, retrieve, list and prompt Gemini with files stored in the File/Media API endpoints. [***GitHub Source***](https://github.com/Uralstech/UGemini/tree/master/UGemini/Packages/com.uralstech.ugemini/Samples~/FileAPISample)

+#### List and Get Model Metadata

+A sample scene with a system to list, get and chat with models using the models.get and models.list endpoints. [***GitHub Source***](https://github.com/Uralstech/UGemini/tree/master/UGemini/Packages/com.uralstech.ugemini/Samples~/ModelMetadataRetrievalSample)

 #### Token Counting